 Lately, I’ve been thinking about how it has seemed harder and harder for me to carve out the same amount of focussed time of prayer and Bible study in the morning than it used to be.
 Certainly, I am weak and easily distracted.
 But it is no help that an entire economy exists to deliberately distract me by twinkling shiny bits of content in my eyes with the goal of gaining my attention so that they can advertise to me.
-Yet, I seem drawn, like moth to flame, to give myself to the apps, websites, and programs that consume and monetize my attention.
+Yet, I seem drawn, like a moth to the flame, to give myself to the apps, websites, and programs that consume and monetize my attention.
 The result is a negative impact on my spiritual life as I become more and more distracted from giving all of myself to my Lord.
 I am beginning to see that I am committing the whole sin of the half-distracted mind.

 Perhaps if we can understand how advertisers and content marketers work to attract our attention, we can break the spell.
 So, how does the attention economy work to distract us from keeping our eyes fixed on Christ?